 Getting In: New York TV & Movie Sites Tour admission is available on the New York City Explorer Pass.

 Get Out on the Water

 There are so many cruise options around NYC that it’s practically impossible to choose just one.

-Whether you’re interested in a serene cruise that highlights the local landmarks, a ferry that brings you out to the Statue of Liberty herself, or a SHARK Speedboat Thrill Ride: New York Water Taxi admission that’s sure to rock your world, there’s a perfect cruise out there for you.
+Whether you’re interested in a serene cruise that highlights the local landmarks, a ferry that brings you out to the Statue of Liberty herself, or a BEAST Speedboat Thrill Ride that’s sure to rock your world, there’s a perfect cruise out there for you.

-Getting In: SHARK Speedboat Ride admission is available on the New York City Explorer Pass.
+Getting In: BEAST Speedboat Ride admission is available on the New York City Explorer Pass.